Best-Rated Real Estate Agents | Buyers & Sellers

-Compare Real Estate Agents in New Zealand at Canstar Blue.
-Tall Poppy, Eves, First National, Property Brokers, LJ Hooker, Barfoot & Thompson, Professionals, Bayleys, Ray White and Harcourts were compared on Overall Satisfaction, Communication & Advice, Contract Handling, Problem Resolution and Financial Paperwork.
+Compare Real Estate Agents for Buyers & Sellers in New Zealand at Canstar Blue.
+Property Brokers, Harcourts, Ray White, Bayleys and Barfoot & Thompson were compared on Overall Satisfaction, Communication & Advice, Contract Handling, Problem Resolution and Financial Paperwork.

 See our Ratings Methodology.

-Kiwi homeowners are sold on Tall Poppy, rating it No.1 for customer satisfaction.
+Kiwi homeowners are sold on Property Brokers, rating it the best real estate agent for buying and selling property.

-Our review compares real estate agents on customer satisfaction, so you can discover what other Kiwis think about our compared real estate agents before you make your own choice.
+Our review compares real estate agents on customer satisfaction, so you can discover what other Kiwis think about our compared real estate agents before you choose one to handle your property transaction.
 Think of it like asking hundreds of your closest friends which real estate companies they think deliver the best value and service!

-Canstar Blue surveyed 1666 Kiwis who had used the services of a real estate agent to purchase, sell or rent a home in the past three years for their feedback on the real estate agent they used.
+Canstar Blue surveyed 507 Kiwis who had used the services of a real estate agent to sell or purchase their home in the past three years for their feedback on the real estate agent that handled the sale.

 • The outcomes reported in these ratings are measured via accredited research panels managed by Qualtrics.